mattcieslak/hbcd-docs/docs/processing/standards.md

 <input type="checkbox" [name] [value] [checked] [disabled]> Provide / generate / point to test data**<br>
 <input type="checkbox" [name] [value] [checked] [disabled]> Provide instructions for users to run tests and evaluate for correct behavior

-**Note that standards for testing ability may not be relevant to or high-priority for all processing pipelines used by HBCD.
-Additionally, depending on how specialized a given application is for HBCD, making test data openly available that is representative of the workflow is likely not possible.
+**Standards for testing may not be applicable for all HBCD processing pipelines.
+For example, depending on how specialized a given application is for HBCD, openly sharing representative test data for the workflow may not be feasible.